 If you love seafood, visit the restaurant with family or friends to try its unique, bold flavors.

 25. Edmund’s Oast

 Address: 1081 Morrison Dr, Charleston, SC 29403

 Known For: Brewery and taproom

 Edmund’s Oast is a blend of a seasonally-focused kitchen, brewery, and bar.
-They serve quality, comforting food with wine, beers, and cocktails in a warm, cozy atmosphere.
+In a warm, cozy atmosphere, they serve quality, comforting food with wine, beers, and cocktails.

 The restaurant has an outdoor courtyard, a covered patio for outdoor seating, and a spacious dining room with a beautiful on-site brewery.
 They have a dynamic and elevated menu, including house-made charcuterie, hearty entrees, bar snacks, small plates, and classic desserts with a modern spin.

 The restaurant serves authentic food that gives guests a memorable dining experience inspired by beverages.
 With around 50 beers on tap and eight brewed on the premises, this place is certainly an ideal stop for beer lovers.
 Even if you’re not into beers, they offer a wide variety of drink options.
 If you plan to visit this place with your group, make your reservations in advance.